Broadcasting Authority of Zimbabwe

 - to monitor tariffs charged by broadcasting licensees with a view to eliminating unfair business practices among such licensees and to protect the interests of consumers

-- to advise the Minister on ways of improving and promoting a regulatory environment that will facilitate the development of a broadcasting industry in a Zimbabwe that is efficient, competitive and responsive to audience needs and the national interests
+- to advice the Minister on ways of improving and promoting a regulatory environment that will facilitate the environment the development of a broadcasting industry in a Zimbabwe that is efficient,competitive and responsive to audience needs and the national interests

 - to encourage diversity in the control of broadcasting services